 - Wear your biggest, heaviest items on the plane (if flying) and layer up.

 - Pack neutrals.
 I generally stick to black, white and grey and add a pop of colour.

 - Only bring the jewellery you’ll wear daily.

 Toiletries can seem like the hardest thing to change.
 However, I think re-evaluating your beauty habits is the easiest part of zero waste travel prep.

-As you finish off your conventional toiletries, swap them out for zero waste travel products.
+As you finish off your conventional toiletries, swap them out for zero waste travel items.
 Solid or powder products are key.

 Here are a few eco-friendly toiletry items I always take travelling:

 - Shampoo bar – I use refillable shampoo bottles from my hairdresser at home, but it’s easier to take a bar travelling.
-Ethique are really good and I like Australian brand Dirty Hippie.
+Ethique are really good.

 - Lip balm in compostable tube – can’t survive flying without it.